AUSTIN DOG BITE LAWYER: Handling Texas Dog Bite Cases

 - Call an Austin Dog Bite Lawyer Today

-An individual bitten by a dog or other domesticated animal may be permitted to recover monetary compensation from the dog’s owner if either (1) the dog previously bit another person or acted though it was going to bite another person or (2) the dog’s owner was aware of the dog’s prior vicious conduct.
+An individual bitten by a dog or other domesticated animal may be permitted to seek compensation from the dog’s owner if either (1) the dog previously bit another person or acted though it was going to bite another person or (2) the dog’s owner was aware of the dog’s prior vicious conduct.

 If neither of these conditions is true for your case then the injured individual may not file suit under the One-Bite rule in Texas.
 A dog owner may not be liable for an injury caused by a dog unless the dog owner knew of the dog’s vicious propensities or if the dog in fact had bitten someone before.

 Every dog owner has a duty to use reasonable care regarding dog ownership and stewardship.
 A dog owner’s negligence can make the dog owner liable for another person’s injuries.
-If an injured individual wants to recover financial compensation from a negligent dog owner then the injured individual must prove the following:
+If an injured individual wants to obtain compensation from a negligent dog owner then the injured individual must prove the following:

 - The negligent individual owned or was in possession of a dog